 Serving Size: 1 Biscuit, 5 Tbsp. of gravy

 Carbohydrates: 36 g

 You don’t have to bake fresh biscuits.
 You can use whatever you want–frozen biscuits or canned biscuits.
-I personally prefer homemade biscuits, but I know sometimes people can’t get the hang of making them.
-I had a hard time making them myself back a long time ago, so don’t feel bad.
+I personally prefer homemade biscuits, but I know sometimes we don’t have time or can’t get the hang of making them.
+If you’d like to make your own, I have some tips for you that I have learned over the years.

 Biscuit Making tips:

 - The main important tip is to use fresh ingredients.
 They don’t need to be new, but just not old.

 - Buy good quality flour.
 My favorite is White Lily and King Arthur Flour.

 - Use cold butter and shortening and when you mix it into the dry ingredients, use a dough cutter.
 Some people like to use their hands (that’s ok) but this causes the butter and shortening to warm plus it can really be painful if you have arthritic hands.

 - The more you mix the dough, the tougher the biscuits will be, so mix gently and as little as possible.